-What Matters 1
+What Matters 2

-What Matters consists of regularly organised collective sessions that specifically focus on sharing research in the form of work, work methods, findings and positions, and form a required part of the programme.
+What Matters consists of regularly organised collective sessions that specifically focus on sharing research, work, findings and positions and form a required part of the programme.
 The What Matters sessions are organised according to the principles of informal learning, meaning learning via participation or collective knowledge creation.
-This means that both students and teachers have the role of learner and educator.
+This means that students and teachers have the role of learner and educator.
 The teachers take on the role of organiser and moderator.